kugogt/Data-Science-Portfolio/README.md

 In addition to coursework, I’ve worked on personal projects to deepen my knowledge and explore areas of interest.
 Each project has its own repository:

 - 🏡 [House Price Prediction](https://github.com/kugogt/Housing-Price-Prediction) – End-to-end ML pipeline for regression, feature engineering, model stacking and interpretation.
-- 🧠 [Image Super-Resolution with U-Net](https://github.com/kugogt/SR-Restoration-images-U-Net/tree/main) – Advanced U-Net with modern deep learning techniques for image restoration.
+- 🧠 [Image Super-Resolution with U-Net](https://github.com/kugogt/SR-Restoration-images-U-Net/tree/main) – U-Net with modern deep learning techniques for image super resolution & restoration.

 ---